 Members are required to qualify with their duty firearm during mandatory schedule range courses.
-The Rangemaster shall keep accurate records of quarterly qualifications, repairs, maintenance, and training or as directed by the Training Coordinator.
+The Rangemaster shall keep accurate records of quarterly qualifications, repairs, maintenance, and training.
 In addition to regular qualification schedules, the Rangemaster shall be responsible for providing all sworn officers with annual practical training designed to simulate field situations.